In recent years, the grief from pet loss has become more widely recognized and accepted

 Losing a pet produces grief in many people.
 At one time, people were ashamed to admit this.
 In recent years, the grief from pet loss has become more widely recognized and accepted.

 Pets provide companionship.
 Animal companions reduce loneliness and depression.
 They can ease anxiety.
+Those who are looking for their next pets may consider getting teacup Pomeranian puppies.

 The death of a pet disrupts our daily routine.
 There is no cat meowing for breakfast, no welcoming thump of a dog’s tail to greet us.
 Our exercise buddy is gone.
 There is no more socializing with other dog owners on our daily walks.
 We may be forced to find new exercise companions and new people to socialize with.
 In this age of social media, tales of our friends’ adorable pets bombard us daily to remind us of our loss.
 Without a pet to add meaning to our daily lives, we can feel lost and aimless.